sjensen1024/python_testing_ground/README.md

 # Python Testing Ground

-This is a simple repo in which I can play around with Python.
+This is a simple repo in which I can play around with Python stuff I haven't played around with yet.
-How else will I remember things I learn other than by writing code and storing it somewhere, no matter how painfully amateurish my code is?

-But yes... you can feel free to laugh at this.
+Yes... you can feel free to laugh at me having a README for this.